yuwangcn/Chld_Chlf_in_soybean/README.md

 **Run**

-Use' CalPhotosynthesis_*.m' to run the simulations for each leaf transmittance and reflectance setting for example:
+Use' CalPhotosynthesis_*.m' to run the simulations for each leaf transmittance and reflectance setting

+for example:

 1) Open matlab

-2) Change the work path to the SoyCanopy folder
+2) Change the work path to the CanopyPhotosynhesis folder

 3) Run 'CalPhotosynthesis_chld_con.m' in the command window